sleepybuildings/laravel-transchecker/README.md

 Finished with 5 errors
 ```

-# Issues / Todo
+# Still todo...

-- TODO: Support for deeply nested arrays
+- Adding support for deeply nested arrays
-- TODO: Crosschecking parameters and pluralizations
+- Crosschecking parameters and pluralizations
-- TODO: Add ready to use unittesting possibilities
+- Add ready-to-use unittesting possibilities
+- Add more comments in the sourcecode...
-- No support for vendor languagefiles
+- Add support for vendor languagefiles